Work Smarter – Not Harder

 3. Make sure your data is accurate, always.

 To get accurate measurements of employee productivity, it’s important to ensure that the data used to calculate the metrics is accurate and consistent.
 This means using reliable data sources and making sure that the data is entered correctly and consistently.
+Collecting more detail in productivity data through tools like an absenteeism report can help ensure accuracy and provide deeper insights into employee performance.

 4. Utilize technology to automate data collection.